 A predominant portion of the apparel and other goods we sell is originally manufactured in other countries.
 The U.S. government has at times indicated a willingness to significantly change existing trade policies, including those with China.
 This exposes us to risks of disruption and cost increases in our established patterns for sourcing our merchandise and creates increased uncertainties in planning our sourcing strategies and forecasting our margins.
 Changes in U.S. tariffs, quotas, trade relationships, or tax provisions that reduce the supply or increase the relative cost of goods produced in other countries could increase our cost of goods and/or increase our effective tax rate.
 Although such changes would have implications across the entire industry, we may fail to effectively adapt and to manage the adjustments in strategy that would be necessary in response to those changes.
-In addition to the general uncertainty and overall risk from potential changes in U.S. laws and policies, as we make business decisions in the face of uncertainty as to potential changes, we may incorrectly anticipate the outcomes, miss out on business opportunities, or fail to effectively adapt our business strategies and manage the adjustments that are necessary in response to those changes.
+In addition to the general uncertainty and overall risk from potential changes in U.S. laws and policies, as we make business opportunities, or fail to effectively adapt our business strategies and manage the adjustments that are necessary in response to those changes.
 These risks could adversely affect our revenues and expenses, increase our effective tax rates, and reduce our profitability.